grz0zrg/wui/README.md

 <a name="wui"></a>
 ### WUI ###

-Not really a widget but a collection of tools, can be helpfull if you want to add draggable functionality to an element or apply fade in/out.
+Not really a widget but a collection of tools, can be helpful if you want to add draggable functionality to an element or apply fade in/out.

-Note: All effects have a fixed transition time value (set in the CSS), for simplicity.
+Fade in/Fade out method default to 500ms if no duration is provided

 *Methods*:

 >*   draggable(element, draggable_state, on_drag_cb)
-*   fadeIn(element)
+*   fadeIn(element, duration_ms)
-*   fadeOut(element, fade_finish_cb, hide_when_fade_finish)
+*   fadeOut(element, duration_ms, fade_finish_cb, hide_when_fade_finish)

 <br/>*Example*: